The Rocks Self-Guided Walk Sydney

 Cadman’s Cottage, Sydney’s oldest residential building

 Cadman’s Cottage is the oldest surviving residential building in Australia.
-It was initially right on the waterfront until the government reclaimed the shoreline to build Circular Quay.
-The Cottage was once home to John Cadman, a coxswain in the colony, assigned to look after the ships.
+It initially sat right at the water’s edge until the government reclaimed the shoreline to build Circular Quay.

 Stop 4.
 Visit the Rocks Discovery Museum